WPringle/GLOCOFFS/README.md

 DISCLAIMER: This model is under development and predictions for surge and coastal flooding are for research purposes only.
 They should never be used for navigational purposes or emergency planning under any circumstances.

-RECENT UPDATES (March 25, 2020):
-- Updating to a coastal (minimum) resolution of 1.5 km (from 2 km previously)
-- Simulating using the fully consistent Spherical coordinate formulation with rotated coordinates to remove the North Pole singularity (feature to be released in ADCIRC v55)
-- Using the improved semi-implicit solver with 120 sec timestep (simulation runtime is ~10 min for each forecast)
-- Including the effect of ice area-fraction on ocean surface drag
-- Expanding the Western Europe zoom-in plot to cover most of Europe

-OTHER LINKS
-- Please also check out our dedicated [Alaska forecasts](https://gm-ling.github.io/AKSSFS/)

 ## Hydrodynamic: Maximum Surge (meteorological driven component above tides)

 Click to see closeup of maximum surge and maximum winds/minimum pressure in individual regions